skyx20/dictionary-extension/readme.md

 # Dictionary extension

-## A extension for chromium and firefox to search english words meanings in Cambridge dictionary
+## An extension for chromium and firefox to search english words meanings in Cambridge dictionary

 A lightweight dictionary extension built with React and TypeScript.
 It allows you to search for English words and get detailed definitions, phonetic, and pronunciation audios using a clean and accessible UI.
 The extension integrates with a custom FastAPI backend to fetch dictionary data dynamically.See it here [Dictionary Api](https://github.com/skyx20/cambridge_api).
 This program uses WXT next-gen framework for quick development of browser extensions.
 Ideal for language learners, students, and anyone who wants quick access to word meanings without leaving their current tab.